 To set up a new hard drive or partitions in Windows, you must have administrative rights.

-Open Disk Management
+How to open Disk Management

-Windows Vista and 7
+Windows 11, 10, 8, and 7

 Windows XP and 2000

-If you're running a new version of Windows with a computer that supports GPT, you'll be prompted for the Partition Style.
-For most users, leaving it as MBR will be sufficient.
-If you're setting up a drive or partition larger than 2TB or want to use the latest partitioning style, select GPT.
+If you're running a more recent version of Windows that supports GPT (GUID partition table), you are prompted to select a Partition Style.
+For most users, leaving as MBR (master boot record) is sufficient.
+If you're setting up a drive or partition larger than 2 TB, or you want to use the latest partitioning style, select GPT.

-Partition or Volume Size - By default, the size will be the maximum capacity in MB of the drive.
-If you want the drive to have multiple partitions, change the size to the size of the partition you desire.
-The remainder of the drive can be allocated later and, if you specify the maximum size, you can also shrink this size at a later time.
+Partition or Volume Size - By default, the size is the maximum capacity in MB of the drive.
+If you want the drive to have multiple partitions, change the size to that which you desire.
+The remainder of the drive can be allocated later and, if you specify the maximum size, you can also shrink this size later.